Air quality reports

 Poor air quality can have harmful impacts on health and the amenity of users of land in terms of odour, dust and nuisance.
 The planning system has a key role in protecting people from unacceptable risks to their health and in providing adequate protection to the amenity value of land.
 These considerations must be balanced against other aims of the planning system such as to secure economic regeneration and provide adequate levels of housing.
 The aim is to achieve sustainable development in the borough that achieves the best balance of social, economic and environmental considerations.
 All of these considerations can have significance for both spatial policy and individual development control decisions.

 We help improve air quality by also controlling and reducing emissions to atmosphere from industrial processes within the borough.
+More information on how we help improve air quality from industrial processes can be found by visiting our Environmental permitting page.

 Environmental permitting consultations